Great Southern Touring Route

 158 km/98 miles, about 2.5 hours

 Spend the morning exploring charming fishing village Port Fairy.
 Wander along the river, visit the beaches, or follow one of the historic walking trails to see old whalers' cottages and grand public buildings.
 For more wildlife, take a cruise out to the seal colony just offshore on Lady Julia Percy Island.

 From Port Fairy, make the easy drive 90 kilometres north to Dunkeld (about an hour's drive), gateway to the southern Grampians.
 Popular with wildlife watchers, outdoor adventurers and history buffs, the Grampians is a series of rugged sandstone mountain ranges and forests rich with wildlife and home to significant Aboriginal rock art sites.

-The stunning twin peaks of mounts Sturgeon and Abrupt provide a glorious backdrop for Dunkeld, and inspiration for much of the art in the galleries.
-Wander through the galleries and museum or be inspired by fine food with a sumptuous lunch at the award-winning Royal Mail Hotel.
+The stunning twin peaks of Mounts Sturgeon and Abrupt provide a glorious backdrop for a beautiful lunch at the award-winning Royal Mail Hotel in Dunkeld.